 The Department of Aerospace Engineering emails recommendations of admission to applicants.
-The applicant responds to the offer by emailing the Sr. Graduate Services Coordinator, Ruthie Freeman.
+The applicant responds to the offer by emailing the Student Services Manager, Ruthie Freeman.

 Rackham reviews AERO’s recommendation for admission and ensures minimum requirements are met.
 After Rackham approves admission, an email invites the applicant to respond to the offer in Wolverine Access.
 This may occur up to a week after AERO’s admissions offer email.

 To reserve your place in our graduate program, prospective students must formally respond to the final admissions offer on Wolverine Access.